tencentyun/intlcloud-documents/API/API 3.0/视频服务/直播/live-2018-08-01_intl/调用方式/返回结果_intl.md

         }
     }

-* The presence of the Error field indicates that the request call failed.
-The Error field and its internal Code and Message fields, must be returned when the call fails.
+* Errors indicates that the call may failed.
-* Code indicates the error code of the specific error.
-When the request goes wrong, you can use this error code to locate the cause and solution in the common error code list and the error code list corresponding to the current API.
-* Message shows the specific cause of this error.
-The message text is subject to change or update as the business develops or the experience gets optimized, so you should not rely on this return value.
+The API returns Error, which contains Code and Message, when the request went wrong.
+* Code is the unique error response code, which is returned when an API request fails and indicates the details of the error, and helps identify why the errors occur and how to solve them.
+* Message explains the cause of the error.
+Note that the returned messages are subject to change.
+The information the messages provided may not be up-to-date.
+So please not use it as your only and primary reference.
-* RequestId is used to uniquely identify an API request.
-If the API is abnormal, you can contact us and provide the ID for troubleshooting.
+* RequestId is the ID of an API request.
+The RequestId is required to troubleshoot issues.

 ## Common Error Codes

-If there is an Error field in the returned result, it means that the API call failed.
+Errors indicates that the call may failed.
 The Code field in Error indicates the error code.
-The error codes that may appear for all businesses are common error codes, which are listed below:
+The Code field in Error indicates the error code.
+The following error codes are common to all errors:

 | Error code | Error description |